awslabs/ar-go-tools/doc/argot-cli.md

 # Commands

-All available commads are listed here, with more detailed documentation than in the message printed by `help`.
+All available commands are listed here, with more detailed documentation than in the message printed by `help`.

 ### Buildgraph